From Tanjung Gemok, Dec - Jan

 That said, as Tioman's villages are peppered with a number of provisions shops as well, even travelers who prefer home-cooked meals are able to live it up here.

-Speaking of living it up, if you enjoy a cold one every now and again, then you'll be pleasantly surprised that Tioman offers a few pubs.
-Better still, Tioman was declared a duty-free zone years ago, so alcohol and cigarettes are prized rather attractively.
+Speaking of living it up, if you enjoy a cold one every now and again, then you'll be pleasantly surprised that Tioman offers a few bars and pubs.
+Better still, Tioman was declared a duty-free zone years ago, so alcohol and cigarettes are priced rather attractively.
 Keen to get some?
 Tioman's duty-free shops are listed here.

 Please consume in moderation :)